I Like Control

-"I Like Control" is a song by DJ Clue? featuring Missy Elliott and her former protégées Nicole Wray and Mocha.
+"I Like Control" is a song by DJ Clue? featuring Missy "Misdemeanor" Elliott and her former protégées Nicole Wray and Mocha.
 The song was released to radio airplay on February 13, 1999, as the second single from Clue's solo debut studio album, The Professional (1998).
 The song peaked at No. 81 on the Billboard Hot R&B/Hip-Hop Songs chart.